raspberrypilearning/tweeting-babbage/worksheet.md

     ![](images/babbage-safety-pins.jpg)

 1. Connect the Pi's power supply to a wall socket (or connect the battery pack) and wait for it to boot.
-Once it's ready, every time you press the button in the paw it will take a picture and tweet it!
+Once it's ready, every time you press the button in the paw, the Pi will take a picture and tweet it!

 Now you have a Tweeting Babbage!